Bed bugs

 - washing bedding and clothing at a minimum temperature of 60 degrees and drying them in a dryer at a high temperature

-The house and furniture can also be treated with insecticides, but this should always be left to a professional.
-That’s because proper, professional treatment minimizes any risks to health, e.g., from poisoning.
+The home and furniture can also be treated with insecticides.
+However, this task should always be left to a specialist company, as it will take all the necessary precautions to prevent any harmful health effects, such as poisoning.
 After 4 to 20 days, the treatment should be repeated to ensure that all bed bugs are actually caught.

 Treatment with heat can also be carried out.
 In this case, the infested rooms are sealed up by professionals and heaters are set up to heat the rooms at more than 50 degrees for at least 48 hours.

-In many cases, bed bug bites and hives don’t require any treatment.
+Often, treatment is not required for bed bug bites and hives.
 They usually disappear after about a week.
 If the bed bugs have bitten a person repeatedly, the bite sites may itch more.
 Non-prescription or prescription-only products such as cortisone ointments relieve the itching.
 Used once to twice daily for 7 days, they promote healing of the affected areas of the skin.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).